 Construction

 Sajan is now endlessly fascinated by movement of cars and trucks outside his room’s window.
 He will spend a good 30 minutes simply rotating his head left and right following each individual vehicle.
 Sometimes a bird or a squirrel too.
-For me, it’s a nice reprieve from stimulating him through toys and books.
+For us, it’s a nice reprieve from stimulating him through toys and books.
 A moment to sit together in stillness and quiet, observing the hum of the day.
 And a silver lining to the otherwise inconvenient presence of all the yellow vehicles out front.

 Luka